Help! My Teen Doesn’t Turn in Homework

 Problem: Lack of Understanding

 Sometimes teens don’t turn in work because they don’t understand it.
 However, they might not tell you that.
 Things to look for would be some key phrases that might clue you in: this is stupid or I’ll come back to it later.
 They might spend a long time on an assignment or too short.
-Either of these are red flags that they might not understand.
+Either of these are red flags that they might not understand or even that they don’t know where to start and just need to talk it out.
 If they can’t explain the assignment back to you and are really general, that’s another clue.

 Solution: Seek the Teacher’s Help or a Peer